Nutanix Async & NearSync vs VMware SRM: The Blueprint for Modern DR

 War Story #1: Regional Healthcare Provider (4,000 VMs)

-- The Migration (Q4 2025): We used Nutanix Move for discovery in week 1.
-By week 4, 3 regional clusters were synced at a 15-minute RPO (Configured policy target).
+- The migration (Q4 2025): Nutanix Move for discovery in week 1.
+By week 4, 3 regional clusters were synced at a 15-minute RPO configured policy target.

 War Story #2: Mid-Market Retail (NearSync, SQL AlwaysOn)

-- The Strategic Shift: This moved them from a CapEx-heavy dark site model to a true hybrid Cloud Strategy, eliminating the need for idle hardware while utilizing public cloud elasticity for the DR event.
+- The strategic shift: This moved them from a CapEx-heavy dark site model to a true hybrid Cloud Strategy, eliminating idle hardware while utilizing public cloud elasticity for the DR event.

 Step-by-Step Migration Blueprint